topos-protocol/ice-frost/README.md

 This library has a modular backend supporting

 - arbitrary curves defined with the arkworks library suite;
-- arbitrary hash functions for the internal random oracles of the ICE-FROST ciphersuite.
+- arbitrary hash functions for the internal random oracles of the ICE-FROST ciphersuite;
+- an arbitrary AEAD for the secret shares encryption part of the DKG / Key resharing phase.

 Note however that two parameters are not modular, at least in the current version: